pizzapanther/async-django-book-code/README.md

 ## How to Use This Code

-Note, the included Docker Compose files work best with Docker Engine on the command line and not Docker Desktop.
-Docker Engine is freely installable on Linux, and Mac via Brew.
-On Windows it is recommended to use Docker Engine within WSL (Windows Subsystem for Linux) and your favorite Linux distro.
+Note, the included Docker Compose files work best with Docker Engine or Docker Desktop CLI.

 ```bash
 # Enter project directory